-- Not What It Sounds Like: An early event on her route has Rudy hearing her moaning from behind a locked door, and busts it down, thinking she's being attacked or raped.
+- Not What It Looks Like: An early event on her route has Rudy hearing her moaning from behind a locked door, and busts it down, thinking she's being attacked or raped.
 Turns out, she was just getting a massage.
 Naked, but still.

 - Punny Name: "Call me Ruby, like the gem."
 Also, if you follow her route, you learn that her real name is Dia.
 As in "Diamond".
 Makes you wonder why she went with "Ruby" instead (maybe it's her red hair).

-; she can remove her gun's limiter to fire a more powerful shot, and equips a variety of focusing crystals to power up her weapon.
+KarenThe daughter of the King of Minstrel, effectively making her the princess.
+Karen escapes the castle in order to become more world-wise, which leads her to meet Rudy.
+Ever cheerful and perhaps more curious of things than Marin, Karen fights with a magic-powered gun as well as throwing a variety of things that she gets from god-knows-where; she can remove her gun's limiter to fire a more powerful shot, and equips a variety of focusing crystals to power up her weapon.
 She is also able to inflict a variety of effects with her thrown items, depending on what she tosses, and her insanely-high luck allows her to do things from finding rare items in piles of garbage to actually completing missions that you could only get a "meh" on otherwise.

 Karen is pretty much guaranteed to show up for nearly any mission for which you have an open space and another character isn't supposed to show up instead.
 Like Ruby, though, she'll turn away from any mission involving nobles, though more due to the fear that they'll recognize her and force her to return to the castle than just dislike of nobility.